 In the passage through kilometer 100 of the Domenico Passuelo test it was first followed by Victor del Corral a little more than 2 minutes.
 Pakillo passed to third place at 8 minutes from the Italian.

-In the final part of the segment, Víctor was cutting away the Italian to overtake him and reach T2 with almost a minute of advantage.
-Joan Nadal left the bicycle in third place at 10 minutes from Victor.
+In the final part of the segment, Víctor was cutting distance to the Italian to overtake him and reach T2 with almost a minute of advantage.
+Joan Nadal left the bike in third place 10 minutes behind Víctor.

 When passing through the second checkpoint, Victor was already passing Xuelx minutes to Passuello and 8 to Joan Nadal who was cutting time for the Italian.

 After halfway through, Victor was still the leader with Joan Nadal second to 8 minutes.